wirc-sjsu/FMR/README.md

 db.params['fuelType'] = 'Chamise'  # This will specify only fuel type 'Chamise' db.params['makeFile'] = True       # This will save the data you get into a CSV file
 ```
-Most of the parameters allow for a list of elements to specify more than one element to filter in the database.

 Once you have the parameters you want, you can call the get_data function.
 ```python
 allFMDB = db.get_data()
 ```
- If you have the makeFile parameter as True and just want the CSV file:
+ If you have the makeFile parameter as True and just want a CSV file with the data:
 ```python
  db.get_data()
 ```